Metal-to-insulator transition in Pt-doped TiSe$_2$ driven by emergent network of narrow transport channels

 \para{} For the energy comparison between different Pt positions, we optimized the crystal structures using the DFT-D3 energy functional~\cite{DFTD3} as implemented in the Vienna ab initio simulation package~\cite{paw,vasp1,vasp2,vasp3,vasp4}.
 Calculations for the cases (2) and (3) employed the $6\times 6\times 2$ supercell.

 \para{} For the calculation of the onsite energies of the Wannier orbitals, we calculated the band structure of PtTi$_{17}$Se$_{36}$ using the $3\times 3\times 2$ supercell, and then extracted the Wannier functions of the Pt-$e_g$ $+$ Ti-$t_{2g}$ model using the \textsc{WIEN2k}, \textsc{Wien2Wannier}, and \textsc{Wannier90} softwares~\cite{wannier1,wannier2,Wien2Wannier,Wannier90}.
 We omitted the maximal localization procedure.
-Crystal structure was, for simplicity, fixed throughout the calculations.
+The crystal structure was fixed throughout the calculations for simplicity.